Reader-friendly guide to home improvement loans

 There are several different financing options available for home improvement loans.

 - Home equity loans/lines of credit

-- First mortgage
+- Primary mortgage loans

-- Unsecured loans (Personal loans)
+- Unsecured loans (Personal loans, credit cards)

 Questions to ask yourself